 The feet don’t come off–well, not really–but they have built-in retractable steel spikes.
 When fully retracted, they’re rubber feet.
 Twist them, and spikes protrude.
 Some other tripods use this system as well, but I’m not much of a fan of it because when retracted, there’s a recess that mud and dirt can get stuck in.
 But it is also possible to pull the rubber feet off completely and leave just the exposed steel spikes.

 Unusually for a model like this, none of the legs has a foam grip–usually, at least one leg does.
 That’s not exactly a big deal, but having at least one leg with a foam grip can be appreciated when carrying or moving the tripod with cold or wet hands or when wearing gloves.

 It comes with an Oben BE-126T ballhead.
 It’s locked with two knobs, a small one to lock rotation and a larger one that clamps down on the ball.
 Both work well and smoothly and have adequate grippiness for the fingers, although I did find that the larger knob that controls the ballhead itself needed a lot more turning to really lock on compared to many other ballheads.

 It also comes with an Arca Swiss-style quick release plate.

 I found that the legs by themselves were tall enough to bring it up to an eye-level shooting height for me.
-Extending the center column brings it up quite high, but I also found that full extended there was a bit of give even when the twist lock was firmly locked in place.
+Extending the center column brings it up quite high, but I also found that fully extended, there was a bit of give even when the twist-lock was firmly locked in place.
 That’s certainly something that could be improved.